 Anuja has a Master’s degree in Management of Technology from TU Delft.
 Before coming to the Netherlands, Anuja has previously worked with Accenture.
 Coming from India and having seen the challenges of the farmers in her country inspired her to make an impact!
-Her experience on her graduation project on Improved cooking solutions got her to SimGas, where she is part of the BD team.
+Her experience on her graduation project on Improved cooking solutions got her to SimGas, where she is part of the business development team.

 What’s up with the plant?